carolus4/carolus4.github.io/_posts/2025-11-24-Founder-Mode-Product.md

 ---

 “A good product manager is the CEO of the product” - I never felt like that when I was the only PM in a startup.
-Instead, I always felt more like a founder again.
+Instead of being in manager mode, I always felt more like a mini-founder of the product.
 I’ve heard that from others who are the first PM through the door.
 Here are the ambiguous areas early PMs have to get comfortable with.

 ## Iterating quickly, finding strong signal in sparse data